 To date, most of the proposals concerning hydraulic fracturing have asked companies for reports on the risks of the procedure and on the company's efforts to mitigate those risks.
 Companies have also been asked to report on the chemicals used in hydraulic fracturing.
-These reports are covered by the guideline "Reports on environment and social issues," page 16.
+These reports are covered by the guideline "Reports on social issues and environment," page 17.

-- [The fund] will vote for proposals that ask companies to improve the sustainability of their hydraulic fracturing operations, provided the proposal will not be detrimental to the company or its stakeholders in the long term. - [The fund] will vote for proposals that ask companies to disclose any litigation or similar risks they face from hydraulic fracturing or related operations.
+- Vote for proposals that ask companies to improve the sustainability of their hydraulic fracturing operations, provided the proposal will not be detrimental to the company or its stakeholders in the long term. - Vote for proposals that ask companies to disclose any litigation or similar risks they face from hydraulic fracturing or related operations.